 Sublet a Studio Apartment

-If you’re looking for low-cost temporary housing but don’t want to sacrifice your privacy, consider renting or subleasing a small studio apartment.
+If you’re looking for temporary affordable housing but don’t want to sacrifice your privacy, consider renting or subleasing a small studio apartment.
 While you might sacrifice a full-size fridge and have to deal with more cramped living spaces, you’ll likely be able to afford a space of your own in bigger cities.

 More free time, less stress, and saving money is why Felice Cohen lived in a 90-square-foot apartment in New York City for five years.
 “You’ll be amazed at the money you save from not wasting it on stuff that you didn’t really need or want,” she said.